Vladimir-Lin/WikiTimeZones/README.md

 # HtPassword
-HtPassword - a MediaWiki:Extension for accessing Apache .htpasswd file
+HtPassword - a MediaWiki:Extension for providing some detail functions for Time Zones